LearnOnDemandSystems/docs/guides/github-integration/github-integration.md

 videos.
 If you import an archive, the import will include whatever screenshots or videos you have in your archive, along with the content.

-> ![ALERT] No automatic synchronization of content occurs with this method.
+> [!ALERT] No automatic synchronization of content occurs with this method.
 You must manually re-import your Markdown file or archive every time you have new content added to it.